 And if you're buying new phones for everyone in the household, Verizon Mobile Protect Muti-Device is a great way to insure 3-10 lines at a time.
 With this plan, you're able to file up to nine claims for a single line (instead of three) in a 12-month period since claims are pooled together by account, not by an individual line.

-How do I file a claim under Verizon phone insurance?
+How do I file a claim with Verizon phone insurance?

 To file a claim, you'll need your Verizon account PIN ready.
 If you have one of Verizon's device protection plans, you can file at least three claims per calendar year.
 If your device was lost, stolen, or damaged, you can file the claim on Asurion's website or by calling (888) 881-2622.